haftomdesbele/TRANSFER-LEARNING-AND-KNOWLEDGE-DISTILLATION-for-CHEST-X-RAY-CLASSIFICATION/README.md

 Features
-Transfer Learning: Fine-tuning of state-of-the-art architecture  (ResNet-50) on a chest X-ray dataset.

-Knowledge Distillation: Implementation of a distillation pipeline to compress a large teacher model into a compact student model.

-Comprehensive Evaluation: Detailed comparison of the performance of the baseline, teacher, and student models using relevant medical diagnosis metrics (e.g., AUC-ROC, F1-Score, Precision, and Recall).

-Baseline Model: A simple, custom-built Convolutional Neural Network (CNN) is included to serve as a benchmark for comparison.

 Dataset
 This project utilizes the "Chest X-Ray Images (Pneumonia)" dataset, which is available on Kaggle.
 It contains images labeled as either Normal or Pneumonia.
 The dataset exhibits a class imbalance, which is a realistic challenge in medical datasets.